Rayraegah/tsgl/README.md

 ## Features

-Currently `tsgql` can convert these GraphQL features:
+Currently `tsxgql` can convert these GraphQL features:

 -   Operations
     -   Query